stevekrouse/WoofJS/README.md

 // Add an image via a url, and optionally setting its x and y var rectangle = project.addImage({url: "http://www.urdu-english.com/images/lessons/beginner/shapes/shapes-pics/rectangle.png", x: 0, y: 0});

-// Make it move with the arrow keys by checking which keys are down every 40 milliseconds project.forever(() => {
+// Make it move with the arrow keys by checking which keys are down project.forever(() => {
   if (project.keysDown.includes("LEFT")){
     // move left by 5